etav22/Rnt-You-Glad-You-Learned-R/notebooks/super_bowl_ads.md

 3. Does having more categories help or hurt a commercial?
 Tying in with question 2, do the most popular commercials typically have two or more categories?
-Or are they more focused on one single category? engineering to determine which ads have been wildly popular, controversial, etc.
+Or are they more focused on one single category?
 4. How well does youtube’s categorization match that of the FiveThirtyEight team?